masterzen/blog/_drafts/designing-a-keyboard-part3.md

 The noise cancelling advantage of a differential pair works only if both signals arrive at the same time at the endpoint.
 If the traces have different lengths, one of the signal will arrive a bit later than the other, negating the effect.
 There's a tolerance though, especially since this keyboard USB differential pair will run at the USB _Full Speed_ standard (12 Mbit/s).

-It's possible to compute the time difference the signal in function of the length difference.
-With the _Full Speed_ standard a few centimeter difference will not incur a difference in arrival time, but this wouldn't be true with high-speed signals.
-It's best to keep the good practices of matching length all the time.
+It's possible to compute the time difference of the signals in function of the length difference.
+With the _Full Speed_ standard a few centimeters difference will not incur a difference in arrival time, but this wouldn't be true with high-speed signals.
+It's best to keep the good practice of matching length all the time.

 There's no function in Kicad to check trace length, hopefully I can use the [trace length plugin](https://github.com/easyw/RF-tools-KiCAD) to check both traces of the pair.

 #### Reduce distance between traces

 Obviously this will take less space on the PCB, which is good.
-But also the signal in a differential pair can induce a current in the ground plane below (if there's one), possibly creating a current loop generating noise.
-This is again less an issue with USB _Full Speed_ signals like the one this keyboard deals with.
+But also the differential pair return current will flow in the ground plane below (if there's one), possibly creating a current loop generating noise, if both tracks are not coupled enough because of their relative distance.
+This is again less an issue with USB _Full Speed_ signals like the one this keyboard deals with (or with 2 layers boards without ground planes).

 #### Minimize number of vias

 Each via adds inductance to the trace.
 It is usually recommended to not route those differential pairs through vias.
 But if vias have to be used anyway, make sure to use the same number of vias for both traces of the pair.
-With USB _Full Speed_ signals, adding via would probably not be detrimental, but it's better to keep those traces on the same layer as much as we can as a good habit.
+With USB _Full Speed_ signals, adding a few amount of via would probably not be detrimental, but it's better to keep those traces on the same layer as much as we can as a good habit.
+Make sure to place all the IC so that there's no need for differential pairs to change layers.
+That's also the reason differential pairs should be routed first.

 #### Spacing around differential pairs